dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 time, was there a region more connected than others?
 The most connected region was the Middle East.
 And people in regions less connected?
-Those in island nations or beyond the tropics of Cancer and Capricorn, both of which would incidentally be more likely to understand the spherical shape of the earth.
+Those in island nations or beyond the tropics of Cancer and Capricorn, both of these would incidentally be more likely to understand the spherical shape of the earth.

 <a name="mesopotamia-and-mesoamerica-the-old-world-connectivity-maximums" />